 “Removes more metals from your water”

-The specific of 53% looks like a result from a specific study and looks believable.
+The specificity of 53% looks like a result from a study and looks believable.
 And an uneven number like 53% is actually more memorable.

 Test #4: Every word has a purpose

 You may have heard some say “no one reads anymore” (and maybe you believe it).

 Yet, purchases are made every day as a result of emails, direct mail, print ads, and website copy.
 The truth is no one reads boring copy — usually filled with generalities that don’t tell the reader anything.
 (And no one reads copy that looks hard to get through — so break up your paragraphs with specific subheads, which can also help your SEO efforts.)

 Search out any words in your copy that don’t need to be there.
 You want to “edit to be lean.”
 If you can remove a word or phrase (sometimes an entire paragraph) and not change the strength of your sell, those words don’t need to be there (and leaving them in is likely depressing your response).